accelerando-consulting/spike/README.md

 Begin by searching your phone's app store for the Blynk application.
 Create an account which will allow you to host your own dashboards.

-#### Import the app
+#### Import the Spike dashboard into your Blynk App

-**You must create an account on Blynk and log into Blynk on your phone first**
+Open the Blynk app on your phone.  **Make sure you log in**.
 Now tap the "Scan QR" code icon in the blynk toolbar and scan this code.
 This will create a copy of the Spike Application.

 ![QR Code for simple application](img/app-simple.jpg)